Non-Fermi liquid behavior in the Sachdev-Ye-Kitaev model for a one dimensional incoherent semimetal: Scaling analysis

 as in the case of incoherent metals with a finite Fermi surface \cite{Senthil}.

-If one continues to lower the temperature further below $T_{*}$, we claim that the system crosses over to a different type of incoherent NFL regime with sublinear temperature scaling of the resistivity.
+If one continues to lower the temperature further below $T_{*}$, we claim that the system crosses over to a different type of incoherent NFL regime with sublinear temperature scaling of the resistivity, as illustrated in Fig. 4.
 From the perspective of the Schwinger-Dyson equations \eqref{SD1} and \eqref{SD2}, the parameter that controls the crossover between the weakly and the strongly dispersive regimes is

 In the strongly dispersive regime $y(T)\gg1$, setting $m\sim t^{-1}$, one can write the solution of the finite temperature self-energy \eqref{scalingform} as

 This inequality leads to $T\ll T_{*}=t^{2}/J$.
 In the same way, in the weakly dispersive regime ($y(T)\ll1$),